phonkee/treasure/README.md

 For now model has following possible annotations
 * db_name - name of the database table, if not given snake case of struct name will be used
-* primary_key - name of the field that is primary_key, if incorrect compiler must raise sane error. primary key can be also set as column attribute "primary_key"
+* primary_key - name of the column that is primary_key, if incorrect compiler must raise sane error. primary key can be also set as column attribute "primary_key"
-* unique - list of fields that are unique.
+* unique - list of columns that are unique.
 Multiple occurences can happen.
 This will not be used much, but will be used in database migrations (which we will support in the future)
 * index - list of fields that should belong to index.
 Multiple occurences can happen also.
 (For migrations)
 * managed - whether Treasure should handle creation of model in db (in future)